 Bottom Line

-Packing Paleo lunch need not be complicated, but, as with most situations outside of your home, planning ahead will save you much time and energy.
+Packing a Paleo lunch need not be complicated, but, as with most situations outside of your home, planning ahead will save you much time and energy.
 Create a food preparation routine by dedicating one or two hours once or twice a week to get your vegetables and meats chopped, prepped and cooked.
 This will make assembling a variety of nutritious lunch boxes simple and stress free giving you the time to concentrate on the things you want and need to do, and homework!